The Impact of Mexico City

-This city doesn’t exist on many travel wishlists.
-Its history rages of violence and crime and such bad news is hard to shake, despite the increased measures in the last few years which have resulted in drastically reduced crime rates.
-We were a little wary ourselves, but determined to see why those who visited it, raved.
+This city doesn’t exist in many travel wishlists.
+Its history rages of violence and crime and such bad news are hard to shake, despite the increased measures in the last few years which have resulted in drastically reduced crime rates.
+We were a little wary ourselves but determined to see why those who visited it, raved.

 Mexico City impacted me in two decisive ways, both unexpectedly.